 To get a calcium boost from the eggshells, you’ll want to run them through a blender until they’re very, very fine.
 Add a small scoop of finely ground eggshells directly to individual planting holes when you’re planting your garden.

 You can also use them to make water-soluble calcium as detailed here.

-Adding eggshells to your compost will boost its mineral content.
-The eggshells break down relatively quickly, but don’t hesitate to use the compost in your garden if the shells are still intact.
+Can eggshells go in compost?
+Absolutely!
+Adding eggshells to your compost (this is the easiest composting method ever) will boost its mineral content.
+If you put egg shells in the compost nearly intact — in halves, say — they will retain their shape for a surprising amount of time, but don’t hesitate to use the compost in your garden if the shells are still intact.

 I add “stacks” of eggshells to my worm composter pretty regularly and I’ve noticed that in time, these become chock full of worms.
 Now, I don’t speak worm, so I’m not entirely sure what they’re doing in there, but the shells must provide them with some sort of habitat they need.